NikAshanin/System-Design-Cheat-Sheet/README.md

 # System design cheat sheet

-It can be used for interviews or assesments.
+It can be used for interviews or assessments.

 ## 1. Understand the problem and scope:
-- Recognize stakeholders
+- Recognize stakeholders and prioritize them.
-i.
-Prioritaze them
-ii.
 Create RACI matrix
-- What is the business drivers of the project? <br>
+- Understand the business drivers of the project
-i.
-Who is going to use it? <br>
-ii.
-How are they going to use it? <br>
-iii.
-How many users are there? <br>
-iv.
-What does the system do? <br>
-v.
-What are the inputs and outputs of the system? <br>
-vi.
-How much data do we expect to handle? <br>
-vii.
-How many requests per second do we expect? <br>
-viii.
-What is the expected read to write ratio? <br>
+- Recognize the end-users of the project and understand how they will use that system
+- Check the functional requirements
-- define the use cases, with interviewer's help
+- Define the external dependencies
-- suggest additional features
+- Suggest additional features
-- remove items that interviewer deems out of scope
+- Remove items that interviewer deems out of scope
-- assume high availibility is required, add as a use case
-- Check functional requirements <br>

 ## 2. Think about constraints and non-functional requirements:
-- (PASS ME if you not remember it)
+- (use PASS ME if you not remember all of NFRs)
-- number of customers
+- Recognize number of users
-- number of business growth in future
+- Check the number of users growth in future (next year/next 5 years)
-- average response time
+- Define average response time
-- database size (current / for the next year/ for the next 5 years)
+- Understand database size (current / for the next year/ for the next 5 years)
-- storage size (current / for the next year/ for the next 5 years)
+- Understand storage size (current / for the next year/ for the next 5 years)
-- using security protocols
+- Recognize security needs
-- acceptable downtime of the system
+- Define acceptable downtime of the system
-- ask how many requests per month
-- ask how many requests per second (they may volunteer it or make you do the math)
+- Recognize how many requests (per month/per second)
-- estimate reads vs. writes percentage
+- Estimate reads vs. writes operations percentage
-- keep 80/20 rule in mide when estimating
-- how much data written per second
-- how much data read per second
-- time to market
+- Define time to market
+- Check customer-related nfr: legacy/proprietary soft, etc

 ## 3. Detect Architecture Significant Requirements
-- Mix between FRs and NFRs
+- Mix between FRs and NFRs to detect ASRs

 ## 4. Abstract design:
+- Choose design views style (C4, 4+1, etc)
 - Choose Architecture Style (Monolith, SOA - microservices, etc)
-- Layers (presentation, service, data, caching)
+- Define layers (presentation, service, data, caching)
-- Cloud-solution or on-premise servers
+- Choose between cloud-solution or on-premise servers
-- Authentication and Authorization
+- Consider authentication and authorization
-- Security rules and protocols
+- Suggest security rules and protocols
-- Infrastructure: load balancing, messaging
+- Define infrastructure: load balancing, messaging
 - Rough overview of any key algorithm that drives the service
 - Consider bottlenecks and determine solutions
-- Storage type (SQL or NoSQL)
+- Choose storage type (SQL or NoSQL)
-- What data should be cached.
-How to improve performance/security/availability with caching.
+- Understand what data should be cached and how to improve performance/security/availability with caching
 - Monitoring system and logging.
-Analytics and automatical reboot system in case of exceptions.
+Analytics and automatically reboot system in case of exceptions
-- Separation between public and restricted areas.
+- Define separation between public and restricted areas